10 Times the Royal Family Broke Fashion Protocol

 Prince Harry got married in uniform

 Normally, tradition dictates that only those in active service members can wear a military uniform on their wedding day.
 So it might have raised some eyebrows when Prince Harry pulled up wearing the uniform of the Blues and Royals, which he joined in 2006—if it weren’t for his stamp of approval from Grandma.
 “Her Majesty The Queen gave her permission for Prince Harry to get married in his uniform,” Kensington Palace announced in a statement.
 Guess the Queen isn’t so rigid about the rules after all.
-Learn about the wedding etiquette rules everyone in the royal family follows.

 Prince Harry let his beard grow